LEARN-LK/IAM/IDPonUbuntu.md

 Based on [IDEM-TUTORIALS](https://github.com/ConsortiumGARR/idem-tutorials/blob/master/idem-fedops/HOWTO-Shibboleth/Identity%20Provider/Ubuntu/HOWTO%20Install%20and%20Configure%20a%20Shibboleth%20IdP%20v3.2.1%20on%20Ubuntu%20Linux%20LTS%2016.04%20with%20Apache2%20%2B%20Tomcat8.md) by Marco Malavolti (marco.malavolti@garr.it)

+LEARN concluded a workshop on Federated Identity with the introduction of Shibboleth IDP and SP to IAM infrastructure on member institutions.
+Following are the generalized version of the guides used, originals can be found at [LEARN Workshop CMS](https://ws.learn.ac.lk/wiki/iam2018)

 Installation assumes you have already installed Ubuntu Server 18.04 with default configuration and has a public IP connectivity with DNS setup

 Lets Assume your server hostname as **idp.YOUR-DOMAIN**